rahular5/appledog-verilogverse/system verilog/class/readme.md

 # Classes

-## Defination : it is the user defined datatype of sv
+> [!Defination : it is the user defined datatype of sv]

--> Groups heterogenous datatypes of sv
+> Groups heterogenous datatypes of sv

-(1) properties of class -> all signal declarations
+> (1) properties of class -> all signal declarations.

-(2) methods of class -> functions and tasks inside class
+> (2) methods of class -> functions and tasks inside class

-> [!NOTE]
-> This is a note.
-It's for useful information that users should know, even when skimming content.

 > [!TIP]
 > This is a tip.
 It offers helpful advice for doing things better or more easily.